 <img height="1" width="1" style="display:none;" alt="" src="https://analytics.twitter.com/i/adsct?txn_id=nuqgh&amp;p_id=Twitter&amp;tw_sale_amount=0&amp;tw_order_quantity=0"> <img height="1" width="1" style="display:none;" alt="" src="//t.co/i/adsct?txn_id=nuqgh&amp;p_id=Twitter&amp;tw_sale_amount=0&amp;tw_order_quantity=0">

-More Older Adults are Choosing a Vegetarian diet
+More Older Adults Are Choosing a Vegetarian Diet

-“We were told it would not be a problem and it hasn’t been.
+“We were told it would not be a problem, and it hasn’t been.
 We have a vegetarian entrée every night,” Anne says.

 Anne is one of approximately 7.3 million Americans (1.2 million who are over 55) who follow a vegetarian-based diet, according to a study published by Vegetarian Times.
 More than half of vegetarians say they follow such a diet to improve their overall health, followed by environmental concerns.